abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Group/monoid products
 ===

-We already saw a lot of abelian groups that are also cyclic, but we didn't see any abelian groups that are *not* cyclic.
+We already saw a lot of commutative groups that are also cyclic, but we didn't see any commutative groups that are *not* cyclic.
 So let's examine some of those like.
-Here, instead of looking into individual examples, we will present the general way in which abelian non-cyclic groups are produced --- it is by uniting cyclic groups using the concept of *group product*.
+Here, instead of looking into individual examples, we will present the general way in which commutative non-cyclic groups are produced --- it is by uniting cyclic groups using the concept of *group product*.

 Given any two groups, we can combine them to create a third group, comprised of all possible pairs of elements from the two groups and of the sum of all their actions.